Ganesh-Tammana/demo/README.md

 # demo
-This is my new Repo
+This is my new Repository.
+Author - Surya